lynx/lynx-legacy-zephir/README.md

 ### Why it would be need?

-I dislike current Phalcon ORM and create this project for incubate new ORM for Phalcon 3.
+I dislike current Phalcon ORM and create this project for incubate new ORM.

 ### Idea